 Sunn O)))

-The jazz artist passed away in 1967, and the musicians chose not to alter the fundamental structure of the tunes, but instead to put their guitar buzz over top.
+The jazz artists passed away in 1967, and the musicians chose not to alter the fundamental structure of the tunes, but instead to put their guitar buzz over top.

 Conclusion

-Jazz that is funerary and mortal is inconceivable without sorrow and a consciousness of mortality.
-Although it seems trite, dark jazz music is evocative.
-Its allure may engulf the listener, induce drowsiness, and induce tranquility.
+Jazz, which is funereal and mortal, is inconceivable without sorrow and a consciousness of mortality.
+Although it may seem trite, dark jazz music is evocative.
+Its allure can engulf the listener, induce drowsiness, and induce tranquility.